 Michael B. Heister

-Mr. Heister’s practice focuses on complex business litigation, regulatory compliance, personal injury, and appeals from both agency and trial court decisions.
-He is listed with The Best Lawyers in America® in the area of Appellate Practice, recognized as a Mid-South Super Lawyer in Civil Litigation Defense by Super Lawyers, and named to the 2017 Under 40 Hot List by Benchmark Litigation.
+Mr. Heister’s practice focuses on complex business litigation and energy and environmental issues with a focus on utility regulatory proceedings, oil and gas issues and environmental compliance.
+He is listed with The Best Lawyers in America® in the areas of Appellate Practice and Commercial Litigation, recognized as a Mid-South Super Lawyer in Utilities by Super Lawyers, selected for the inaugural Lawdragon 500 Leading Litigators in America guide in 2022, and named to the 2017 Under 40 Hot List by Benchmark Litigation.
 Recent matters include:

-- Representing clients in a variety of environmental matters before state agencies such as obtaining a third-party rulemaking, permit compliance, and remediation of contaminated properties.
+- Representing clients in a variety of environmental matters before state and federal agencies such as obtaining a third-party rulemaking, permit compliance, and remediation of contaminated properties.

-Prior to joining the firm, Mr. Heister practiced law in Washington, DC, for nine years, first as a trial attorney with the United States Department of Justice and later with a large, international law firm.
-While at the Department of Justice, Mr. Heister was awarded the EPA Gold Medal for Exceptional Service, the highest award bestowed by the Environmental Protection Agency.
-Mr. Heister’s experience in private practice includes trial and appellate work in civil environmental enforcement actions, private cost-recovery actions, bankruptcy cases, and criminal investigations.
-He was also appointed legal counsel to the Architect of the Capitol’s blue ribbon panel on safety in the Russell Senate Building.
+Prior to joining the firm, Mr. Heister practiced law in Washington, DC, for three years as a trial attorney with the United States Department of Justice Environment and Natural Resources Division and for six years with an international law firm.
+While at the Department of Justice, Mr. Heister defended federal environmental actions in a variety of jurisdictions at the trial and appellate levels.
+Mr. Heister’s experience in private practice also included trial and appellate work in environmental enforcement actions along with complex land use disputes and work on hydraulic fracturing and oil and gas regulations.

-A native of Little Rock, Arkansas, Mr. Heister is a magna cum laude graduate of Vanderbilt University and received his J. D. from the University of Arkansas, summa cum laude.
+Mr. Heister is a magna cum laude graduate of Vanderbilt University and received his J. D. from the University of Arkansas, summa cum laude.
 Following graduation from law school, Mr. Heister served as a law clerk to the Honorable Richard S. Arnold of the U.S. Court of Appeals for the Eighth Circuit.
-He also taught civil rights litigation as an adjunct professor at the University of Arkansas at Little Rock Bowen School of Law.

 University of Arkansas School of Law (J.D., summa cum laude, 2002)